TobinTojo/Peel-Region-Demographics-Analyzer/README.md

  __Instructions:__
 - First download the repository
-- Then Open the file FinalCPT.sln
+- Then open the file DemographicsAnalyzer.class
-- After opening the Visual studio file, click the green start button on the top middle of the Visual Studio Application
+- After opening the Java file in your IDE, click the green start button on the top middle of the Visual Studio Application